CairnCoder/CairnCoder/README.md

 - I will continue to add personal projects.
 - Academic projects are not listed here.

+Planned projects:
+- Fitness tracking wesite - Customised data analysis of the data from my smart watch (Garmin).
+- A 'My skills' website - CVs and Cover letters are ok, but when it gets technical people need to see the skill i have and be able to search.
+- ML predictor for sports race results - A basic, self updating website with time serise machine learning.
+I have a univeristy school of Maths introduction but need to see how it is done in production.

 ---

 ## Languages & Frameworks